smalikic/B-SCITE/README.md

 ### B-SCITE

-B-SCITE was also run for 3 loops and 200 000 iterations using the input data specified above.
+B-SCITE was also run for 3 repetitions, each with 200 000 iterations, using the input data as specified above.